 - Other mode

 North American Industry Classification System (NAICS) - The North American Industry Classification System (NAICS) is the standard used by federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. economy.
 NAICS was developed under the sponsorship of the Office of Management and Budget (OMB), and adopted in 1997 to replace the Standard Industrial Classification (SIC) system.
 NAICS groups industries into 20 broad sectors (as opposed to 10 sectors under SIC), identified by a 6-digit code (SIC had a 4-digit code) and is based on the type of the establishment, not the type of commodity.
-The SIC was used in conducting the 1993 and 1997 CFS; however, the 2002, 2007, and 2012 CFS used the NAICS.
+The SIC was used in conducting the 1993 and 1997 CFS; however, the 2002, 2007, 2012, and 2017 CFS used the NAICS.
 [Note: NAICS is a hierarchical classification system.
 A 2-digit NAICS code identifies an industry sector, the 3rd digit identifies the subsector, the 4th digit designates the industry group, and the 6-digit code indentifies a specific industry.
-There are currently 1,065 industries designated in the NAICS.
 See NAICS for more information.]

 Shipment - A shipment is a single movement of goods, commodities, or products from an establishment to a customer or to another establishment owned or operated by the same company as the originating establishment (e.g., a warehouse, distribution center, or retail or wholesale outlet).
 Full or partial truckloads are counted as a single shipment only if all commodities on the truck are destined for the same location.
 If a truck makes multiple deliveries on a route, the goods delivered at each stop are counted as one shipment.
 Interoffice memos, payroll checks, or business correspondence are not considered shipments.
 Shipments such as refuse, scrap paper, waste, or recyclable materials are not considered shipments unless the establishment is in the business of selling or providing these materials.